abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > without earth.
 Eventually the man would reap only weariness and
 > disappointment.
 >
-> “So too, bhikkhus, there are these five courses of speech...
+> “So too, bhikkhus, there are these five courses of speech ...
 Herein,
-> bhikkhus, you should train thus: ‘Our minds will remain unaffected...
+> bhikkhus, you should train thus: ‘Our minds will remain unaffected ...
 > and starting with him, we shall abide pervading the all-encompassing
 > world with a mind similar to the earth, abundant, exalted,
 > immeasurable, without hostility and without ill will.’
 That is how you